 As a percentage of all drug abuse treatment admissions since 2002, meth admissions peaked in 2005 at 9.1%.
-There has been a steady decline in admissions to a low of 6.3% in 2008, the latest figure available.33 A SAMHSA report states the meth recovery is about 5% and the life expectancy of an addict is 7 years.22 Although meth abuse has been an issue for more than 70 years, it is only recently that treatment approaches have been investigated and are therefore in the early stages of development and evaluation.
+There has been a steady decline in admissions to a low of 5.8% in 2011.33 A SAMHSA report states the meth recovery is about 5% and the life expectancy of an addict is 7 years.22 Although meth abuse has been an issue for more than 70 years, it is only recently that treatment approaches have been investigated and are therefore in the early stages of development and evaluation.
 Most are borrowed from successful cocaine dependence therapy programs.44 Effective treatment of methamphetamine-dependent patients poses many challenges, some of which are unique.
 For instance, poor treatment engagement and high treatment dropout rates, severe or ongoing paranoia or psychotic symptoms, high relapse rates, and intense protracted cravings, dysphoria (unease or dissatisfaction with life), and anhedonia (inability to feel pleasure) are among the commonly cited obstacles to success.44 Many of the challenges of meth addiction treatment stem from the effects of the drug itself.
 Meth abuse results in cognitive impairment such as deficits in attention, impulse control and task performance.
 These deficits make it difficult or impossible for the abuser to benefit from programs that focus on motivations for abstinence, strategies for avoiding drug use or promoting relapse prevention as these require the patient to attend sessions, comprehend information and remember skills presented.44 In addition, determining the most effective treatment components is further complicated by the special needs of methamphetamine-using subgroups such as women and gay or bisexual men.44 Special needs of female meth addicts include high frequency of personal and social disadvantage, psychiatric illness, and a history of sexual and/or physical abuse.
 Failure to address these issues and related disorders (for instance, post-traumatic stress from sexual abuse) may contribute to resumption of meth use.
 For gay or bisexual men, meth use is deeply intertwined with sexual and social behavior and rates of abuse can be as high as 20 times the general population.44 Meth use is known to increase the frequency and duration of sexual encounters and result in the abandonment of safe sex practices.
 Group treatment sessions that cover such topics as sexual risk reduction, sexual behavior and recognizing meth use in sexual partners yet include heterosexual men could increase the likelihood of poor treatment engagement and early dropout for both groups.

 The recommended treatment for methamphetamine abuse is cognitive-behavioral intervention in an intensive outpatient setting.5 This type of treatment teaches clients to recognize the conditioned cues that lead to methamphetamine use and the subsequent cravings produced.
 Once clients understand and identify their personal cues, they may use the following strategies to avoid meth use: extensive relapse-prevention activities, participation in 12-step programs, urine testing, individual therapy, family therapy and social support groups.
 The typical treatment protocol lasts 8-16 weeks, and uses a chronic illness model, where monitoring and management is provided for long periods of time, perhaps a lifetime.
 Shorter treatment intervals show less positive outcomes.
 Longer treatment times are more successful.12